heutelbeck/sapl-policy-engine/sapl-spring-data-r2dbc/README.md

 ```

 ### Policy
 The following is an example of how a database query can be manipulated within a policy.
 The obligation is initiated by the ``r2dbcQueryManipulation`` type.
 Followed by a key called ``conditions``.
 Conditions here is introduced as an array, but the system only expects a string within the array.
 For generalization reasons, an array is expected here and a string is expected to make it easier to assemble the SQL query.
-Even with a string, the user can express everything desired and it makes everything less complicated.
+Even with a string, the user can express everything desired, and it makes everything less complicated.
 The condition must correspond to the syntax of an SQL WHERE clause.
 The domain type contains a property with name ``active``: `` "active = true" ``
 Further obligations of type ``filterJsonContent`` or ``jsonContentFilterPredicate`` can be combined here as desired.
 These are part of the sapl-spring-security module.

 ```json